 Tempted to vote Labour but not sure about Jeremy Corbyn?
 Here’s a handy guide to help you decide how to vote. pic.twitter.com/AhlELmm3Uu

 — David Schneider (@davidschneider) June 6, 2017

 From the very first sentence of this post, my leanings were crystal clear.
 My personal politics and the way I’ll be voting tomorrow are based entirely on my own experience of the world.
-From growing up in a council house in the deepest depths of the north to my education which was free and fantastic and taught me that austerity is not the way to stimulate economic growth.
-From my policeman dad who constantly throws himself (sometimes far too literally) in the face of danger to help others despite being consistently under resourced to my mum who saves lives each and every day in an NHS funded hospital no longer fit for purpose.
-From the care my in-laws received to the lives I want my step-children to have.
+From growing up in a council house in the deepest depths of the north, to my education which was free and fantastic and taught me that austerity is not the way to stimulate economic growth.
+From my policeman dad who constantly throws himself (sometimes far too literally) in the face of danger to help others despite being consistently under resourced, to my mum who saves lives each and every day in an NHS hospital no longer fit for purpose.
+From the care my in-laws received to the lives I want any offspring I produce to have.

 Spend some time today informing yourself, read the manifestos, think seriously about the things that are important to you, about kind of country you’d be proud to call home.
 One which bows down to the pressure of a tango’d madman, cuts public services beyond all recognition and workability?
 Or one that genuinely wants the best outcome for the most people as much of the time as possible?

 Whatever your political leanings, please please go and vote.
 It matters.